crossminer/maracas/docs/detections.md

 ## Method Abstract Now Default
 An abstract method in an interface is now declared as a default method.
-As stated in the *JLS*, this change results in a `IncompatibleClassChangeError` linkage error only in the following scenario.
+As stated in the *JLS*, this change results in an `IncompatibleClassChangeError` linkage error only in the following scenario.
 Type `T` implements interfaces `I` and `J`.
 `I` is not a subinterface of `J` and viceversa.
 `J` has a default method `m()`.